You found it—the curriculum that seems just right for your child and you! Or almostjust right.

 You might be using a curriculum package for typical learners.
 Your student is doing great in all the subjects except the one related to their learning struggle.
 Is it possible to adapt that subject material to your child’s need?

-There are many creative ways to customize curriculum so that your child is able to learn more successfully.
-As your child’s parent, you are also the administrator and primary instructor in their homeschool program, which gives you the freedom to truly personalize how they learn.
+There are many creative ways to customize curriculum so that your child can learn more successfully.
+As the administrator and primary instructor in your child’s homeschool program, you have the freedom to truly personalize how they learn.

 You can try supplemental materials.

-Making intentional adjustments to an academic format or environment in order to remove barriers to a student’s learning is called accommodation.
+Making intentional adjustments to an academic format or environment that remove barriers to a student’s learning is called accommodation.
 One of the ways you can do this is by supplementing your curriculum with materials that accommodate your child’s special need.

 Here are just a few examples: